matfantinel/fantinel.dev/src/lib/posts/mongodb-error-datadb-on-linux.md

 slug: mongodb-error-datadb-on-linux
 title: MongoDB on Linux - Data directory /data/db not found
 date: 2019-06-09
-excerpt: "Fix the error that occurs when trying to run freshly-installed MongoDB on a Linux machine."
+excerpt: 'Fix the error that occurs when trying to run freshly-installed MongoDB on a Linux machine.'
 tags: [Common Errors, Backend, Linux]
 ---